pxseu/cdn.pxseu.com/README.md

 ### About

-This repo contains the full content of my website for free! (under a license) Please check it out and contribute if you wish to do so!
+This repo contains the full content of file uploader for free!
+Please check it out and contribute if you wish to do so!

 ### Installation